 When considering a shell corporation, it's important to remember that anonymity isn't fail-safe.
 The Panama Papers scandal, for example, leaked over 11 million documents that revealed the owners of shell companies registered by the Panamanian law firm Mossack Fonseca.
 The Panama Papers implicated a number of government officials and public figures in crimes ranging from tax evasion to money laundering.

 Shell corporations aren't illegal, but they are sometimes used for illegal activities, including:

 - Laundering money.
 A shell company can hide the source of money obtained illegally.

 - Evading taxes.
 Wealthy people may hide money in shell corporation to shield it from taxation.

 - Engaging in illegal business.
 Examples include the arms or drugs trade.

 - Hiding assets from a spouse in a divorce.
 This is a type of fraud.

 Talk to an Attorney

 If you want to find out if a shell corporation is right for your business, talk with an experienced UpCounsel attorney to make sure you stay on the right side of the law.
 Click here to post on UpCounsel's marketplace of experienced business lawyers where you can find a top attorney with the exact expertise your business needs.
 UpCounsel only accepts the top 5% of lawyers from schools such as Harvard Law and Yale Law.
-UpCounsel lawyers have worked with or on behalf of companies like Google, Stripe, and Twilio.
+UpCounsel lawyers have worked with or on behalf of companies like Google, Menlo Ventures, and Airbnb.